To honor the 41st anniversary of her passing, we celebrate the philanthropic contributions of Grace Kelly-Hollywood icon, princess, and humanitarian.

 The Princess Grace Academy

-But, as it seeks to be more than a dance school, it also educates its students on values such as reliability and self-control that are to aid them throughout their lives and careers.
+But, as it seeks to be more than a dance school, it also educates its students on values such as reliability that are to aid them throughout their lives and careers.
 Describing the education it provides as “multi-disciplinary,” it—rather than simply sticking to ballet—takes inspiration from modern dance forms.

 Banner photo by Pierre Tourigny via Wikimedia Commons.